SonuAdhikari/NLP-A1/README.md

 First assignment of NLP Second Semester.
 The work is still in progress.
-Will update the repo after completing the remaining tasks.
+Will keep on updating the repo after completing the remaining tasks.
+Task 2 part 2 and task 3 are incomplete and being done currently.